glotzerlab/garnett/doc/shapes.rst

 Shape definitions contain information about the shape of individual particles.
-Some shapes define a :code:`type_shape` property, which returns a :py:class:`dict` for consumption by visualization tools, in the format of :py:meth:`hoomd.hpmc.integrate.mode_hpmc.get_type_shapes`.
+Some shapes define a :code:`type_shape` property, which returns a :py:class:`dict` for consumption by visualization tools.
+The :code:`type_shape` specification can be found here: :doc:`gsd:shapes`.

 .. autoclass:: garnett.shapes.FallbackShape
    :members: